X-rays Emission: a novel tool to detect Extensive Air Showers: Introduction

-Current CR data with energies between $1-10^{3}$ PeV show a general trend on the all-particle energy spectrum of a change in spectral index that defines the CR knee, but CR composition remains controversial, hindered by model-dependencies in the EAS reconstruction, large systematic errors and intrinsic uncertainties of the hadronic interaction models, with no conclusive results among different experiments ~\cite{cr_selected_topics, shape_of_cr_spectrum}.
-At higher energies, above EeV, Auger and TA data show a larger level of coherence on both spectrum and mass composition \cite{PierreAuger:2025xxv,PierreAuger:2023yym}, underscoring the importance of the hybrid observation technique that combines for the same EAS the detection of on-ground particles and fluorescence emission.
+Current CR data in the energy range between \qty{1}{PeV} and \qty{E3}{PeV} show a general trend on the all-particle energy spectrum of a change in spectral index that defines the CR knee.
+Nevertheless, estimates of the CR composition in this energy range remain controversial, as they are hindered by model-dependencies in the EAS reconstruction, large systematic errors, and intrinsic uncertainties of the hadronic interaction models~\cite{cr_selected_topics}.
+Indeed, estimates of the proton flux in the \unit{PeV} range obtained by the KASCADE-Grande Collaboration~\cite{Apel_2013uni} and by the IceTop/IceCube Collaboration~\cite{IceCube_2019hmk} through unfolding of the all-particle CR flux differ by a factor larger than three (as reported in~\cite{shape_of_cr_spectrum}).
+At higher energies, above \unit{EeV}, Auger and TA data show a larger level of coherence on both spectrum and mass composition \cite{PierreAuger:2025xxv,PierreAuger:2023yym}, underscoring the importance of the hybrid observation technique that combines for the same EAS the detection of on-ground particles and fluorescence emission.